top of page

 South Philly

 South Philly is home to an incredible blend of cultures and experiences.
 Accessible via the Broad Street Line and local buses, it is sure to provide a day full of adventure, like visiting the Italian Market for the most authentic Italian and Mexican/Latin American foods.
-The market is an iconic Philadelphia staple, and vendors offer everything from fresh cannolis to produce.
-Beyond the Italian Market, there are other markets that run in FDR at different points of the year, like the Southeast Asian Market.
 Many also consider South Philly their favorite part of the city, as it is home to our sports complexes.
 The Phillies, Flyers, Sixers, and Eagles all have stadiums located in South Philly, and welcome in all fans to come root them on!

 Manayunk

 For an "urban experience with small town charm," look no further than Manayunk, a Philly-area neighborhood located just outside of Saint Joseph's University.
-Visitors and locals alike enjoy strolling Main Street and shopping at the many boutiques and stores along the way; plus, for foodies, there are several restaurants, breweries (21+), and cafes to unwind or indulge!
-One must-try is a cheesesteak from Dalessandro's.
+Visitors and locals alike enjoy strolling Main Street and shopping at the many boutiques and stores along the way.
 After a day of shopping and eating, enjoy a long walk or run along the Schuylkill River Trail, or go for a hike in Wissahickon Valley Park.

 East Falls